mapeditor/tiled/docs/manual/worlds.rst

     - holding Shift will perform bigger steps.

 Saving World files
-    You can save manipulated world files by using the *Map > Save World* menu.
+    You can save manipulated world files by using the *World > Save World* menu.
 Worlds will also automatically be saved if you launch any external tool that has the 'Save Map Before Executing' option enabled.